17 Best Hikes in Palm Springs, CA

-17. The Long View Discovery Trail and The Desert View Trail
+17. The Long Valley Discovery Trail and The Desert View Trail

 These are two of the easy hikes you can do at the Mountain Station of the tramway.
-The Long View Discovery Trail is great for families and kids, as it's only three quarters of a mile (1.2 kilometers) long and marked with a lot of informational signage.
+The Long Valley Discovery Trail is great for families and kids, as it's only three-quarters of a mile (1.2 kilometers) long and marked with a lot of informational signage.

-The Desert View Trail is a bit longer and a bit more strenuous, but you visit a few scenic overlooks.
+The Desert View Trail is a bit longer, at almost two miles, and a bit more strenuous, but you visit a few scenic overlooks.
 The views are both of the Coachella Valley and surrounding region to one side and across the pine forests and valleys of Mt.
 San Jacinto State Park looking to the other direction.

 More Related Articles on PlanetWare.com

-Things to do around Palm Springs: Once you've had your fill of hiking, be sure to check out the main attractions in Palm Springs.
+Things to Do around Palm Springs: Once you've had your fill of hiking, be sure to check out the main attractions in Palm Springs.
 Alternatively, you may want to simply spend some time relaxing around a pool if you are staying at one of the area's luxury resorts.
-If you want to do a day trip, head out to explore Joshua Tree National Park, where you'll also find beautiful hikes and other sights.
+If you want to do a day trip, head out to explore Joshua Tree National Park, where you'll also find beautiful hike trails and other sights.